SpellholdStudios/1pp/README.md

   - Commented code as much as possible.
   - Replaced `GAME_IS` conditions with variables checks to speed up install time.
   - Configuration installation options have been moved into *1pp-config-default.ini* file.
 If you want to modify them, please read this <a href="#config">chapter</a>.
-  - Integrated all BWP Fixpack fixes (thanks Lollorian, The Imp and others!).
+  - Integrated and improved all BWP Fixpack fixes (thanks Lollorian, The Imp and others!).
   - Split huge [400] "*Core updates and item patches*" component into smaller ones for more comfortable readability and maintenance (checking 2500 or 3000 lines is easier when you search a glitch or a bug in more than 16000 lines of code!). :wink:
   - Added BG2 Fixpack and ToBEx compatibility.
   - Added partial <a href="https://www.gibberlings3.net/files/file/969-item-revisions/">Item Revisions</a>, <a href="https://www.gibberlings3.net/files/file/970-spell-revisions/">Spell Revisions</a> and <a href="https://www.gibberlings3.net/files/file/948-iwdification/">IWDification</a> compatibility in a rather soft way: As SR, IR and IWDification are still beta versions, I gave up trying to write a plain compatibility with them.
 It would be certainly obsolete in a few months, therefore a waste of time. :wink: